Samuel Rodriguez: Political activity

 During the George W. Bush administration, Rodriguez advocated for bipartisan discussion on immigration reform.
-He was brought in as an advisor to Bush and later also served in an advisory capacity for Presidents Obama and Trump.
+He was brought in as an advisor to President Bush and worked directly with the administration on its immigration reform efforts.
+Rodriguez later served in an advisory capacity for Presidents Obama and Trump.
 He participated in President Obama’s 2009 inaugural prayer service at Saint Johns Episcopal Church, reading from the Gospel of Luke.
-He has served on the President's Advisory Council for the White House Office of Faith-Based and Neighborhood Partnerships initiative with the Fatherhood and Healthy Families Task Force and also on the Abortion Reduction Task Force (both under President Obama).
+Rodriguez served on the President's Advisory Council for the White House Office of Faith-Based and Neighborhood Partnerships initiative with the Fatherhood and Healthy Families Task Force and also on the Abortion Reduction Task Force (both under President Obama).
+Throughout Obama’s presidency, Rodriguez engaged the White House on immigration, faith-based initiatives, and Latino issues while raising concerns on theological and political matters such as religious liberty.
+In a 2008 NPR interview, Michel Martin called Rodriguez "one of the country's most influential religious leaders".

 Rodriguez delivered an invocation at the inauguration of Donald Trump on January 20, 2017.
 In his remarks, Rodriguez read from the Sermon on the Mount in Matthew 5.
 On Inauguration Day, Rodriguez was interviewed by CNN.
 Rodriguez met with Trump administration officials to discuss a comprehensive immigration reform measure that would provide a path to citizenship for undocumented immigrants.

 Rodriguez and other evangelical leaders signed a January 2017 letter pressing Trump to reconsider his suspension of a refugee resettlement program as that suspension prevented refugees from several countries from emigrating to the U.S. The letter argued that the program provided a lifeline to many oppressed individuals and an opportunity for churches to minister to them.

-Also in 2017, Rodriguez was involved in a conversation at the White House with Jared Kushner and Ivanka Trump that led to the creation of the First Step Act, which helps to prevent individuals who have served time from returning to prison.
+Also in 2017, Rodriguez was involved in a conversation at the White House with Jared Kushner and Ivanka Trump that led to the creation of the First Step Act, which seeks to prevent individuals who have served time from returning to prison.
 At the onset of the COVID-19 pandemic, Rodriguez was a member of the Heritage Foundation's National Coronavirus Recovery Commission.
+In August 2020, he perform a memorial service for Robert Trump at the request of the Trump family.

 During Donald Trump's second presidential administration, Rodriguez became a member of the White House Faith Office.
 He was among the group of faith leaders who laid hands on and prayed for Trump in the Oval Office on March 19, 2025.
 Rodriguez told the New York Times that through this the Faith Office, he and other faith leaders have had "unprecedented access" to the White House, resulting in "unparalleled commitment to affirming our Judeo-Christian value system".

+In May 2026, Rodriguez spoke at Rededicate 250, a prayer rally held on the National Mall in Washington DC after President Trump suggested "bringing God back to the center of America".